 When they file for legal occupation, they are no longer regarded as criminal trespassers and have legal authority to continue occupying the property.

-In the United States, squatters have 5 distinct legal requirements they must first meet before filing for a legal claim to a property.
+In the United States, there are 5 distinct legal requirements a squatter must first meet before filing for a legal claim to a property.

 The possession must be: